Make Way For Ducklings by Robert McCloskey is an American classic which serves as an excellent example of unreliable narration in picture books.

 The moral of the story is that you can break the rules of story structure, but if you do, people will say it is ‘loosely plotted’ and if you don’t give your characters a ‘need’, your characterisation will be described as ‘lacking’ and you’ll end up explaining that you’re really more of an illustrator than a writer anyhow… The other part of this story is that you can still win a Caldecott medal for your subpar storytelling efforts.

 This is where McCloskey decides to begin his story: ‘Mr and Mrs Mallard were looking for a place to live.’

 The deadly Boston traffic.

 ‘Come along children, follow me,’ says Mrs Mallard, swimming across the pond to the highway.
 This is where the anthropomorphised mother duck becomes more ducklike — in real life we sometimes see mother ducks leading their ducklings into perilous, built-up areas for what seems like no reason.
 And no reason is given here, hence the accusation of ‘weak characterisation’.
 The mother duck wants to cross the road, and so she does.

 Whereas the bulk of the first part of the story is illustrated from a bird’s eye view, now we see the enormous 1940s vehicles from the ducks’ perspective on the ground, and they look terrifying.
-The battle is represented with the ‘HONK!
+The big struggle is represented with the ‘HONK!
 HONK!’ coming out of the cars.
 These drivers have no time for ducklings, and it’s only a matter of time before some driver comes along happy to mow them down flat.

 ‘The ducklings liked the new island so much that they decided to live there.’